Boro23-wq/Boro23-wq/README.md

 <p align="center">

 I’m currently a senior year undergraduate studying Computer Science.
 I blog during my free time.
 You can have a visit to my technical blog [here.](https://boro-blogs.netlify.app/) I also design and build UI/UX concepts.
-Some of my work is displayed [here.](https://boro-ui-ux.webflow.io/) I’m currently working on a Full Stack application using Next.js.
+Some of my related work is displayed [here.](https://boro-ui-ux.webflow.io/) I’m currently working on a Full Stack application using Next.js.

 </p>